SusanneGlaessel/EventPHQMD/macro/batch/readme_runPHQMD.txt

 are counted as single baryons.
 With option "CountAllClusters" all clusters with size A > 7 are counted as clusters independent of their physical existence.

-The cluster_table.dat contains the information about physical clusters and their baryon content.
+The cluster_table.dat contains the information about physical clusters, their baryon content and branching ratio.
 It is required to perform the conversion and can be easily modified/extended.
 Each line contains the following information of the respective cluster:
 >> name / pdgcode / number of protons / number of neutral baryons / number of Lambdas
->> / number of Simga0
+>> / number of Simga0 / branching ratio

 PHQMD writes baryons and anti-baryons into two separate files.
 The conversion of anti-baryons is optional and can be switched off.